appscode/blog/content/post/gke-postgres/index.md

 exit
 ```

-> The recovery has been successful.
+> The recovery has been **successful**.
 If you faced any difficulties in the recovery process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20GKE).

 ## Webinar

-A webinar was held by AppsCode on "Managing Production Grade PostgreSQL in Kubernetes Using KubeDB".
+A webinar was held by AppsCode on **"Managing Production Grade PostgreSQL in Kubernetes Using KubeDB"**.
 You can find details of the webinar [HERE](https://blog.byte.builders/post/postgres-webinar/).

 ## Support